Eureka Institute International Certificate Program in Translational Medicine

 - Must be a full-time faculty member with the Miller School of Medicine or College of Engineering and conducting translational research

-- Must be within your first five years of federal funding
+- Must be within your first five years of federal and or industry funding

 - Must commit to attend the full week-long program (arriving on Saturday, April 8 and leaving on Sunday, April 15)

 December 5, 2017 at 5 p.m. – Information session

 December 13, 2017 at 1 p.m. – Information session